RickySaif/RickySaif.github.io/pages/money.md

 It's just human nature.

 That's why, **I don't blame past & current Indonesian governments, because they just follow the global system on each time.
-I even only partially blame the post-world-war USA governements, as the weakness of [one-country-printing-world's-money-with-gold-as-the-only-reserve](https://en.wikipedia.org/wiki/Bretton_Woods_system) solution is pretty trivial since the beginning.**
+I even only partially blame the 50s-60s USA governements, as the weakness of [one-country-printing-world's-money-with-gold-as-the-only-reserve](https://en.wikipedia.org/wiki/Bretton_Woods_system) solution decided in 1944 is quite obvious since the beginning.**

 Wait.. wait.. so?